SharafatKarim/PSTU-CSE-CGPA-calculator/README.md

 2. Open `index.html` in your browser
 3. Start building 🫠

+## Adopting/ Cloning for your *Versity*

+If you want to clone and make it for your versity, you can do that.
+Here's the steps:

+- Look into the `variables.js` file and change as you feel like.
+- If you have more or less than eight semesters, open the `index.html` and tweak `page-link` class.

 ## Contributing

 Feel free to contribute to this project.
 You can contribute by: